Atazanavir and cobicistat (Oral)

 - For treatment of HIV infection:

-- Adults—One tablet once a day.
+- Adults and children weighing at least 40 kilograms (kg)—One tablet once a day.
 Each tablet contains 300 milligrams (mg) of atazanavir and 150 mg of cobicistat.

 - Children weighing less than 40 kg—Use and dose must be determined by your doctor.